Verifying Meta-Awareness via Predictive Rewards in Reasoning Models: Introduction

 \section{Introduction}

 Recent studies have confirmed that applying RL-based post-training to large language models (LLMs) \citep{brown2020language, yang2025qwen3, touvron2023llama} can significantly enhance their reasoning ability.
 In particular, methods such as GRPO \citep{deepseekmath_grpo}, which efficiently train large reasoning models (LRMs) \citep{guo2025deepseek, acereason_nemotron} without an explicit critic model, have recently attracted considerable attention.
-By directly incentivizing behaviors aligned with task-desirable outcomes, this training paradigm has gained prominence as an effective mechanism for attaining state-of-the-art performance on reasoning-intensive tasks such as mathematics and code generation.

-Beyond the success of LRMs, the paradigm of meta-awareness, which is the ability to recognize it’s own knowledge and ignorance, has drawn increasing attention from the research community \citep{sui2025meta, mera, de2024rational, chen2025aware, liu2025ghpo, zhang2025adaptthink, shen2025dast, tu2025learning, shi2025efficient,qu2025optimizing}.
-However, existing approaches remain constrained by their reliance on external model, curated dataset and human-designed reasoning pipelines where meta-cognitive actions are only conditionally rewarded based on the success of the solution trajectory.
+Beyond the success of LRMs, the paradigm of meta-awareness, which is the ability to recognize its own knowledge and ignorance, has drawn increasing attention from the research community \citep{sui2025meta, mera, de2024rational, chen2025aware, liu2025ghpo, zhang2025adaptthink, shen2025dast, tu2025learning, shi2025efficient,qu2025optimizing}.
+However, existing approaches remain constrained by their reliance on external model, curated dataset and reasoning pipelines that require human intervention.

-To this end, we propose a novel RL framework, \longname{} (\metaname{}), that strengthens the meta-awareness of reasoning models by rewarding the alignment within self-generated signals, eliminating the need for external sources.
-Our method further introduces parallel rollouts for meta-predictions and solution paths, separating them into distinct reward pipelines.
-We show that \metaname{} improves reasoning performance by leveraging meta-awareness of solution length, problem difficulty, and underlying mathematical concepts, outperforming even the gains achieved by simply increasing training steps (\Cref{fig:a3}, \Cref{fig:a4}).

-To strengthen the alignment between actual rollout statistics and meta-predictions, we introduce supervised fine-tuning on dynamically collected expert meta-trajectories, following a DAgger-style imitation learning approach \citep{ross2011reduction}.
-The improved meta-predictions make training more efficient through \textit{predictive gating}, which identifies and filters out zero-variance prompts that are either trivial or unsolvable, and \textit{early cutoff}, which terminates long rollouts that are predicted to be incorrect.
-In addition, the meta-predictions enrich prompts with auxiliary hints that facilitate reasoning.
+To this end, we propose a novel RL framework, \longname{} (\metaname{}), which formalizes meta-awareness in reasoning models by rewarding the internal consistency of self-generated signals, thereby eliminating the need for external supervision.
+Our method introduces a self-predictive trajectory coupled with the primary reasoning path, enhancing the model's meta-awareness of its computational budget, knowledge boundaries, and cognitive strategy.
+These improved meta-predictions, shown in \Cref{fig:teaser}, drive training efficiency through \textit{predictive gating}, which prunes zero-variance prompts by identifying those that are either trivial or unsolvable, and \textit{early cutoff}, which terminates long rollouts predicted to result in incorrect outcomes.
+Furthermore, the model could leverage the cognitive strategy to self-generate to provide hints for primary reasoning process.